ThorbenKuck/NetCom2/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature, that extends NetCom2 for using developers

 ---